 LOSS PAYABLE CLAUSE – A policy condition that enables an insured to direct the company to pay any loss that may be due to a third party.

-MATERIAL MISREPRESENTATION – A misrepresentation that would effect the insurance company’s evaluation of a proposed insured.
+MATERIAL MISREPRESENTATION – A misrepresentation that would affect the insurance company’s evaluation of a proposed insured.

 MORTALITY TABLES – Charts that show the death rates an insurer may reasonably anticipate among a particular group of insured lives at certain ages.